Request to Reconvene the Paris Conference on Cambodia

 Dear Secretary General Guterres, President Widodo, and President Macron,

-We, the undersigned international and regional organizations, write to you on the occasion of the 26thanniversary of the 1991 Paris Peace Conference on Cambodia, which was co-chaired by France and Indonesia.
+We, the undersigned international and regional organisations, write to you on the occasion of the 26thanniversary of the 1991 Paris Peace Conference on Cambodia, which was co-chaired by France and Indonesia.
 The Paris Conference led to the signing of the historic Paris Peace Agreements, and aimed at ending the “tragic conflict and continuing bloodshed in Cambodia”.
 Twenty-six years later, there is an urgent need for decisive action from the international community, to ensure that the democratic vision for Cambodia outlined in the Paris Peace Agreements is not completely foresaken.

 The Paris Peace Agreements created clear legal obligations upon the signatories – including the obligation to immediately undertake appropriate consultations with the members of the Paris Conference – in the event of the agreements being violated*.
 These obligations exist to this day, despite Cambodian Prime Minister Hun Sen’s recent claim that “the Paris Peace agreement is like a ghost”.